-There are three sub-committees of the Board.
+There are three sub-committees of the Board:

-The Remuneration Committee is wholly composed of Non Executive Directors and is normally attended by the Chief Executive Officer who takes no part in discussions on his own remuneration.
+The Remuneration Committee is wholly composed of Non-Executive Directors and is normally attended by the Chief Executive Officer who takes no part in discussions on his own remuneration.
 The Remuneration Committee is chaired by J M Moore.

-The Audit Committee, which is wholly composed of Non Executive Directors, meets at least twice per year to receive reports from executive management and external auditors, and is normally attended by the Finance Director.
-The Audit Committee is chaired by B M Hynes.
+The Audit Committee, which is wholly composed of Non-Executive Directors, meets at least three times per year to receive reports from Executive management and external Auditors and is normally attended by the Finance Director.
+The Audit Committee has been chaired by M Payne.

-The Nomination Committee, which is wholly composed of Non Executive Directors, meets at least twice per year to discuss forward Board succession.
+The Nomination Committee, which is wholly composed of Non-Executive Directors, meets at least twice per year to discuss forward Board succession.
 A formal process has been established to deal with succession planning across the business.
 The Committee also considers the training and development needs of Directors.
-The Nomination Committee is chaired by A J McWalter.
+The Nomination Committee is chaired by R G W Williams.